McGarry, Ontario

 McGarry is an incorporated township in Timiskaming District in Northeastern Ontario, Canada.
-It includes the communities of Virginiatown, North Virginiatown, and Kearns.
+It includes the communities of Virginiatown and Kearns.
 The township borders with Quebec to the east, along Highway 66 between Kirkland Lake and Rouyn-Noranda.
 The northern border of the township forms part of the border between Timiskaming District and Cochrane District.
 Highway 66 was rerouted in 2017 because of concerns that aging mine shafts under the road could cause it to collapse.

-J.T.
-Kearns (after whom one of the communities was named) staked a claim in 1907, which became the Chesterville Gold Mines (1938–1952).
+J. T. Kearns (after whom one of the communities was named) staked a claim in 1906, which became the Chesterville gold mine (1938–1952).
 An 854 m shaft connected 20 levels, and its 500-ton stamp mill produced a total of 458,880 ounces of gold.
-Virginiatown and North Virginiatown were built to house the Kerr Addison workers.
 The Kerr-Addison Gold mine started in 1936, and employed 1,456 people by 1959.
 In 1960, the mine produced the most gold in the Western Hemisphere, and the 10 millionth ounce of gold was produced in 1982.

 History

 Gold in the area was originally reported in the late 1800s by Chief Ignace Tonené of the Temagami First Nation.
 He staked a claim near the north arm of Larder Lake but claimed it was stolen.
 He reported it, but Indian Affairs was unable to help.
-Chief Tonenè Lake was named in his honour.
+Tonené's claim was jumped by European settlers and later developed into the Kerr-Addison Mine.
+Adjacent to the Kerr-Addison Mine, the Chesterville gold mine was developed, operating from 1939 until 1952.